rawscholar-engineering/rawscholar-blog/content/blog/courses-in-creative-writing-in-the-united-kingdom.md

 You can study journalism, English literature or communications.
 Check out our blog on **[How to Become a Writer?](https://leverageedu.com/blog/how-to-become-a-writer/)**

 In this blog, we learned the basics of Creative Writing and some of the best creative writing courses in the UK.
 Confused about the right course to pursue and the best-fit university in the United Kingdom?
 Then, allow our innovative **[AI Course Finder](https://leverageedu.com/course-finder)** to help you solve your problem.
-Connect with **[Leverage Edu](https://leverageedu.com/)** experts and they can provide you with a free consultation to address all of your questions.
+Connect with **[](https://leverageedu.com/)rawscholar** experts and they can provide you with a free consultation to address all of your questions.
 So make an appointment for a free consultation today!

 <!--EndFragment-->